The education system in Thailand

 Once students have completed Mattayom 3 and Mattayom 6, they must take the Ordinary National Educational Test (O-NET).
 This evaluates their overall knowledge of the core subjects, including Thai language, mathematics, science, social studies, religion and culture, and foreign languages.

-Some students choose to take the General Education Development (GED) exam in order to submit their scores to universities for early entrance.
+Some students choose to take the General Education Development (GED) exam in order to submit their scores to a university for early entrance.
 Through this route, students as young as 16 can apply to a university of their choice.

 Students who pass the entrance exam will receive the Certificate of Lower Secondary Education upon completing Mattayom 3.
 They’ll earn the Certificate of Secondary Education after completing Mattayom 6.